kioksianto/IP-Week3/README.md

 Here are the features in summary:

-    * Overlay description of the companies services
+    * Overlay description of the companies services on clicking service icons on 'What We Do' section.
-    * An alert message that lets the user know that the contact information has been received
+    * An alert message that lets the user know that the contact information has been received.
     * The mouse icon on the home page on click leads to the about page.